Expert Lighting and Rendering Setup Services

 Realtime Dynamic High Medium Characters, moving objects

-Mixed Hybrid Medium Low Key light sources with shadows
+Mixed Hybrid Medium Low Key sources with shadows

 Samples (Direct): 32–64